mehdi-fathi/eloquent-filter/README.md

          and "posts"."count_post" = 876)
          and "username" = "mehdi"
 ```
-- The above example as the same code that you use without the eloquent filter.
+- The above example is the same code that you use without the eloquent filter.
 Check it under code.

 ```php
 $user = new User();